photography-mismasphotography-mismasphotography-mismasphotography-mismas

 All rights reserved by Mismas photography.

-Beautiful Borneo almost didn’t let me leave after I planted my first tree in Sepilog, back in 2012.
+Beautiful Borneo almost wouldn’t let me leave after I planted my first tree in Sepilog, back in 2012.

 Borneo